QUASI-DEV/www/md/faq.md

 # Frequently Asked Questions

-> To become part of the conversation, ask questions or receive help, join our [Slack chat room](http://Slock.it:3000/).
+> To become part of the conversation, ask questions and receive help, join our [Slack chat room](http://Slock.it:3000/).